 The more young people are able to stand up for others, the more likely they’re going to be able to stand up for themselves.

 Bullies make their victims feel powerless by isolating them from others.
 Help your child maintain connections with supportive adults and trustworthy friends at school, in church, in sports teams, and so on.
 Be sure you play an active role in your child’s support network.

 “You want to make sure that your kids have people in their lives [who are] their own age, that are going through what they’re going through,” counsels Nalepa, “and also adult mentors that have been through what they’re going through.
 Studies have shown that children thrive when they have at least five kids in the same situation as them, and at least one adult mentor.
 It might be a teacher or coach or therapist.”

 7. Create a Safe Space for Your Child to Be Honest with You

-These tips might be too hard for your child to act on in the moment, so it’s important to have a place they can check in with you about what they’re experiencing — even it’s after the fact.
+These anti bullying techniques might be too hard for your child to act on in the moment, so it’s important to have a place they can check in with you about what they’re experiencing — even it’s after the fact.
 Make a pact with your child that if he reports the problem to you, you will take him seriously and act quickly.

 “It’s important to have that touchstone of communication,” says Nalepa, who is also the Executive Director of the Anonymous Initiative, an organization dedicated to helping people overcome their inner bully.
 “We don’t want kids to push things down for the sake of sounding good or to make other people comfortable.
 We want them to feel free to share with us and initiate those conversations.”